kaviyamagudeeswaran/Bootcamp/README.md

 ### **📅 Day 8: Enhancing API with Validation & Search**
 Enhanced the API by adding **input validation, pagination, and search functionality** using **express-validator** and MongoDB’s **skip, limit, and regex**.
 Implemented **structured responses** for better usability.
 Improved API efficiency for handling large datasets. 🚀

-###**📅 Day 9: React, APIs**
-Learnt:
- I learned about React and APIs, focusing on how to fetch and display data efficiently.
-I also explored React Router for handling nested routes and navigation.

-Implemented:
+# 📚 Day - 9

+### **🎯 Learned:**
+✅ Understanding React and API integration for fetching and displaying data.
+✅ Implementing React Router for navigation and handling nested routes.
+✅ Exploring state management and asynchronous data handling in React.

+### **🛠️ Implemented:**
-I integrated APIs into my project and implemented icons 🖼️ using the React Icons library to enhance the UI.
-Additionally, I worked on improving navigation with a sidebar and nested routes. 🚀
+🚀 Integrated APIs into the project for real-time data fetching.
+🎨 Added icons using the **React Icons** library to enhance UI.
+🗂️ Created a sidebar with **nested routes** for better navigation.
+⚡ Improved UI by adding smooth animations and structured components.

 ### **📅 Day 10:✅  Simple Task Manager App
 📌 Task Manager App